autowarefoundation/autoware.universe/control/control_performance_analysis/README.md

 > - /control_performance/performance_vars

 - In `Plotjuggler` you can export the statistic (max, min, average) values as csv file.
 Use that statistics to compare the control modules.

+## Future Improvements

+- Implement a LPF by cut-off frequency, differential equation and discrete state space update.